-Sulfites are chemicals used as preservatives to inhibit browning and discoloration in foods and beverages during preparation, storage, and distribution.
-Sulfites have been used in wine making for centuries.
+Sulfites are chemicals used as preservatives to prevent browning and discoloration in foods and beverages during preparation, storage, and distribution.
+Sulfites have been used in wine-making for centuries.

 - Sulfur dioxide